strohne/datavana/epigraf/README.md

 ## Writing data

 Categories used to annotate or tag articles are called properties in the Epigraf data model.
-You can create or update such properties with api_patch_properties().
-The following command creates two categories, "Klösterlandschaften" with the IRI "properties/topics/monasteries" and "Hansestädte" with the IRI "properties/topics/hanseatic" (last three parameters) in the database epi_all (first parameter).
+You can create or update such properties with api_patch().
+The following command creates one categorie "Hansestädte" with the IRI "properties/topics/hanseatic" in the database epi_all.

 ```
-api_patch_properties(
-  "epi_all",
-  "topics",
-  c("Klösterlandschaften","Hansestädte"),
-  c("monasteries", "hanseatic")
+properties <- tibble(
+  id = c("properties/topics/hanseatic"),
+  lemma = c("Hansestädte")
 )

+api_patch(properties, "epi_all")

 ```

 If a property with the given IRI already exists, it will not be created, but updated.
 This way you can change the labels.